sagarnasit/gatsby-theme-woocommerce/README.md

 - Create fresh Gatsby site with gatsby cli `gatsby new store`

-- Install this theme package with `⚙npm i @sagarnasit/gatsby-theme-woocommerce`
+- Install this theme package with `npm i @sagarnasit/gatsby-theme-woocommerce`

 - Configure theme in `gatsby-config.js`.